 Outercourse, aka ‘non-penetrative sex‘, can open up new avenues of sexual exploration for these people, and it can also help us broaden everyone’s sexual horizons by taking the focus off what’s ‘expected’ and shining a light on different kinds of pleasure.

-Unusual outercourse tips and tricks
+Ultimate Guide to Outercourse tips and tricks

 We’re going to skip over the bits you already know – external stimulation, kissing, licking, touching, rubbing together, etc, in favour of the slightly more unusual tips you may not have come across yet.